Smedley Butler: Haiti and second Medal of Honor

-Subsequently, as the initial organizer and commanding officer of the Gendarmerie d'Haïti, the native police force, Butler established a record as a capable administrator.
-Under his supervision, social order, administered by the dictatorship, was largely restored.
-He recalled later that, during his time in Haiti, he and his troops "hunted the Cacos like pigs."
+Subsequently, as the initial organizer and commanding officer of the Gendarmerie d'Haïti (the native police force), Butler established a record as a capable administrator.
+Under his supervision, social order, administered by the Haitian government of Philippe Sudré Dartiguenave, was largely restored.
+He recalled later that during his time in Haiti, he and his troops "hunted the Cacos like pigs."

 World War I

-During World War I Butler was, to his disappointment, not assigned to a combat command on the Western Front.
-He made several requests for a posting in France, writing letters to his personal friend, Wendell Cushing Neville.
+During World War I, Butler was (to his disappointment) not assigned to a combat command on the Western Front.
+He made several requests for a posting in France, writing letters to his personal friend and fellow Medal of Honor recipient, Wendell Cushing Neville, who was in command of the 5th Marines in Europe.
 While Butler's superiors considered him brave and brilliant, they described him as "unreliable."